 She asks if she should call the doctor.

-I say no, it’s just that I had this vivid dream and it seems still too real.
+I say no, it’s just that I had this vivid dream about climbing a pinnacle in the Peak District and it still seems too real.

-A sudden flash in her eyes: her head comes up.
+Her head comes up: a sudden flash in her eyes.
 Her mouth moves like she is trying to ask a dozen questions at once.
 After a deep breath she says tell me about your dream.

 Please tell me.